vmware-tanzu/application-accelerator-samples/csharp-weatherforecast/README.md

 This sample is the Weather Forecast RESTful API application made available from Microsoft.

-The application also uses [Steeltoe](https://steeltoe.io) to provide dynamic logging and application management endpoints.
+The application also uses [Steeltoe](https://steeltoe.io) to configure the application to listen on ports specified by the hosting environment and provide dynamic logging and application management endpoints.

 The starting source for this sample was created using:

 ```
-dotnet new steeltoe-webapi --logging-dynamic-logger --management-endpoints
+dotnet new webapi --framework net6.0 --language C#
 ```

 ## Running the app locally